limabeans/Hourglass/README.md

 # Hourglass #
-google chrome extension that tracks statistics of the websites you've been on
+Chrome extension that analyzes your web browsing habits to make you more productive.

 ## random todos ##
 * Integrate this with google drive!@